svenboertjens/compaqt/USAGE.md

 The allocation settings let us decide how much memory to allocate when encoding values.
 The two available modes are `manual` and `dynamic` (default), where `manual` lets us define static allocation sizes to always follow, and `dynamic` enables on-the-fly allocation size tweaks based on the input data.

+* Note: Allocation settings are not implemented in the Python fallback and will throw an exception when used.

 #### Manual allocations